DofE - Information for Pupils and Parents

 - KS Residential assessor’s report template

-Although it is not a requirement to use a DofE Residential AAP, it guaranties requirement compliance.
+Although it is not a requirement to use a DofE Residential AAP, it guarantees requirement compliance.

-- Watch a video, below, made by a group of our Sixth Form girls, sharing their experiences on their Duke of Edinburgh Gold Award Assessment Expedition to Northumberland at the end of August 2017.
+- Watch a video, below, made by a group of our Sixth Form girls, sharing their experiences on their Duke of Edinburgh Gold Award Assessment Expedition to Northumberland.

 DofE Bronze & Silver Award recipients will be announced at assembly and invited to collect their certificate from the Headmaster.
 Following the presentation of the certificate, pupils should collect their DofE badge from the DofE Manager.

 DofE Gold recipients will be announced at assembly and invited to collect their badge or brooch from the Headmaster.
-Gold recipients (prior to completion) will have indicated if they (and any guests) would also like to attend a Gold Award Presentation (GAP) at St James’s Palace, in the presence of the HRH The Duke of Edinburgh or HRH The Earl of Wessex.
+Gold recipients (prior to completion) will have indicated if they (and any guests) would also like to attend a Gold Award Celebration Event at Buckingham Palace, in the presence of a member of the royal family.